10 Workplace Safety Training Tips

 1. Identify and Control Your Hazards

-2. Know The Safety Training Regulations
+2. Understand Safety Training Regulations

 3. Follow A Proven Method For Delivering Safety Training

 Employers should provide frequent training to ensure that employees have the knowledge, skills and abilities they need to work safely.
-It is important to identify and avoid hazards while continuously improving performance.
+It’s important to identify and avoid hazards while continuously improving performance.
 The most effective training follows a systematic approach that incorporates adult learning principles, multiple modes of learning and hands-on exercises.

-4. Identify What You Want Employees To Learn
+4. Identify What Employees Need to Learn

 And put into practice as a result of the training.
 Good communication about goals goes both ways.
 Just as it’s the manager’s responsibility to communicate organizational goals clearly, it’s also the boss’s obligation to listen to employee’s personal goals and, where they align with the overall mission, support them and help build the skills necessary to achieve those shared goals.